 - a reporting error made by clerks, key-punch operators, and/or traders

-Resolving out trades can be expensive but they are almost always resolved in a timely manner, before trading starts the next trading day.
-Until the trade is accepted, the traders have claims against each other which are unsubstantiated, i.e., the deals lack a jointly written acknowledgment of the trade.
+Resolving out trades can be expensive but they are almost always resolved in a timely manner before trading starts the next trading day.
+Until the trade is accepted, the traders have claims against each other that are unsubstantiated, i.e., the deals lack a jointly written acknowledgment of the trade.
 Thus, many traders choose to trade with traders who have long-standing relationships with them and whom they feel they can trust.